nuxion/labfunctions/docs/labfunctions/quickstart.rst

                 }

-Congratulations all is working.
+If you see a similar output, congratulations!
+All seems to be working.

 Runtime
 ---------

-Now that we started our project and we run the notebook that comes as an example, the next logical step is deploing it into production.
+Now that we started our project and we ran the notebook that comes as an example, the next logical step is deploying it into production.

 But to do that, our notebook code needs a **Runtime**.

 .. tip::

-   The runtime concept could be complex, for more information refer to :ref:`Runtimes`
+   The runtime concept can be difficult to grasp, for more information please refer to :ref:`Runtimes`

-To build the default runtime provided by lab functions, the command is:
+To build the default runtime provided by Lab Functions, the command is:

 .. code-block:: bash